fbordwell/ece-570-final-project/README.md

 ### 3. Datasets

 I used the FFHQ dataset for testing.
-Images should be resized to 256x256, so it's simpler to download the scaled dataset [here]([Deepfake Detection Challenge | Kaggle](https://www.kaggle.com/c/deepfake-detection-challenge/discussion/122786)).
-Files should be partitioned into folders in the method shown [here]([images1024x1024 - Google Drive](https://drive.google.com/drive/folders/1tZUcXDBeOibC6jcMCtgRRz67pzrAHeHL)). `move.sh` can be used for this.
+Images should be resized to 256x256, so it's simpler to download the scaled dataset [here](https://www.kaggle.com/c/deepfake-detection-challenge/discussion/122786).
+Files should be partitioned into folders in the method shown [here](https://drive.google.com/drive/folders/1tZUcXDBeOibC6jcMCtgRRz67pzrAHeHL). `move.sh` can be used for this.